pimalaya/mml/README.md

 ## Installation

+### From release

-MML CLI can be installed with a pre-built binary:
+MML CLI can be installed with a pre-built binary from the latest [GitHub release](https://github.com/pimalaya/mml/releases):

 ```bash
 # As root: